China and the U.S. produce more impactful AI research when collaborating together: Discussion

+Future extensions could look beyond English-centric data sources, by examining bibliometric datasets that include papers written in Mandarin or Cantonese \cite{CSCD,CSSCI}, thereby providing a more comprehensive view of U.S.-China research collaboration.
+Additionally, future research could examine the influence of broader social dynamics and terminological variations on migration trends and research outputs, focusing on the history of AI winters and how it influenced both the migration of AI researchers as well as the rebranding of AI terminology to fit different funding schemes \cite{galanos2022nomadic}.
+Future work may also enrich our analysis by contextualizing the long-standing history of AI development and collaboration between China and the U.S., including the military and defense implications of AI, which underscore the dual-use nature of such technologies, complicating the narrative of academic collaboration \cite{galanos2023expectations}.

-The National Security Commission on AI warns that the U.S.\ ``\textit{must win the AI competition that is intensifying strategic competition with China}'' and that ``\textit{China’s plans, resources, and progress should concern all Americans}'' \cite{NationalSecurityReport}.
+{Analysis of AI's potential impact on U.S.-China relations is heavily influenced by technonationalism, which emphasizes interstate competition over technological assets \cite{ding2022dueling}.
+For instance,} the National Security Commission on AI warns that the U.S.\ ``\textit{must win the AI competition that is intensifying strategic competition with China}'' and that ``\textit{China’s plans, resources, and progress should concern all Americans}'' \cite{NationalSecurityReport}.
 Such portrayal of China as a threat to the U.S.\ in the AI arena may hinder scientific collaborations between the two nations.
-Indeed, such collaborations can be viewed from a national perspective, where the emphasis is on increasing economic competitiveness, ensuring national security, and signaling national prestige.
-As our analysis has demonstrated, however, these collaborations can also be viewed from a perspective that transcends political agendas---a global perspective where the emphasis is on the advancement of science for the benefit of all.
+Indeed, these collaborations can be viewed from a national perspective, where the emphasis is on increasing economic competitiveness, ensuring national security, and signaling national prestige.
+After all, the line between basic and commercial research is thinning, and this is challenging conventional norms about international collaboration and the nature of scientific ownership \cite{daniels2022knowledge}.
+Nevertheless, despite potential spillovers that might work against national interests, such collaborations can also be viewed from a perspective that transcends political agendas---a global perspective where the emphasis is on the advancement of knowledge for the benefit of all.